baiqiushi/maliva/README.md

 # Maliva: Using Machine Learning to Rewrite Visualization Queries Under Time Constraints
-This repository hosts the source code of the paper `Maliva` submitted to VLDB 2022.
+This repository hosts the source code of the paper `Maliva` submitted to EDBT 2023.

 We provide a [Tutorial](https://github.com/malivamlvis/maliva/wiki) to run Maliva on top of PostgreSQL hosting 15 million NYC Taxi data.